mondeja/pre-commit-po-hooks/README.md

 it passing the `-h` and `-v` arguments of the [`check-metadata` hook][check-metadata-link].

-For example, if your version
-includes the character `v` at the beginning:
+For example, if your version includes the character `v` at the beginning:
 `-h "Project-Id-Version" -v "v\d+\.\d+\.\d"`

 ### **`no-metadata`**

 It will check if PO files has metadata.
-If has metadata, it will fail the check return 1 exit code.
+If has metadata, it will fail the check returning exit code 1.

 #### Parameters

-- `-r/--remove/--remove-metadata`: When this option is passed the metadata will be removed from the files instead of being trated as a lint error.
+- `-r/--remove/--remove-metadata`: When this option is passed the metadata will be removed from the files instead of being treated as a lint error.

 [pypi-link]: https://pypi.org/project/pre-commit-po-hooks